jtallison/ddem-sound-design/content/Music-Fundamentals/Unit1_Music_Fundementals/index.md

 As we work through Unit 1 there will be several opportunities to practice your ear training.
 These exercises will present you with various audio samples that play concepts we have been discussing.
 The goal of these assignments is to hear something and be able to identify what it is.
 If you don't know what a major chord sounds like, then why would you use one in your music?

+Periodically links to [musicthoery.net](musicthoery.net) will appear that will take you to ear training exercises.

 ### Listening Journal

 It is recommended that each class meeting start with listening to some music.
 The specifics of this are at the discretion of the teacher.
 By listening to these concepts used in the real world and exploring new genres of music, you can start to develop or further identify exactly how you feel about different musical ideas and more quickly decide what you do and don't like about a song as well as how to fix those issues.
 Whenever a listening happens in class, students should keep a listening journal to be submitted for a grade.
 The journal should include some basic information, but mainly be a freeform response to what is being listened to.
 Be sure to include: